 A seventh television interview – and a first in sunglasses – was conducted outside the Palazzo Pubblico in San Marino.
 Lux daily Tageblatt used a 55FN quote that “I’m probably the first person ttravel from San Marino to Luxembourg in one day.”

 The final 55FN leg in the Balkans started with a 51/55 sign and a Slovenian flag at Ljubljana airport.
 Slovenian television voiced my thoughts on the local food and wine.
 Hungarian tabloid Blikk featured the now very messy 55FN map, Croatian daily 24sata revealed I was only in Zagreb because it was between Budapest to Pula and Bosnian paper Avaz took some moody photos at the top of the tallest building in the former Yugoslavia.
+And my final match in Montenegro was extensively covered by Dnevne Novine and national television.

 Emerging football travel guide Libero included an interview with 55FN from a prog rock pub on the Buda side of the Hungarian capital.
 55FN has also been featured in matchday programmes at Fulham, Ipswich Town, Glentoran, Harrow Borough and local non-league team Dulwich Hamlet.
 Writers also took up the story in California and Italy.